-George Gilder is Chairman of Gilder Publishing LLC, Senior Fellow at the Discovery Institute, Editor-in-Chief of the Gilder Technology Report (from Forbes), and a member of the Board of Advisors for the Independent Institute.
+George Gilder is Chairman of George Gilder Fund Management, host of the Gilder Telecosm Forum, Senior Fellow at the Discovery Institute, and a Member of the Board of Advisors for the Independent Institute.

 Born in 1939 in New York City, Mr. Gilder attended Exeter Academy and Harvard University.
 At Harvard, he studied under Henry Kissinger and helped found Advance, a journal of political thought, which he edited and helped to re-establish in Washington, DC after his graduation in 1962.
 During this period he co-authored (with Bruce Chapman) The Party That Lost Its Head.
 He later returned to Harvard as a fellow at the Kennedy Institute of Politics and editor of the Ripon Forum.
 In the 1960s Mr. Gilder also served as a speechwriter for several prominent official and candidates, including Nelson Rockefeller, George Romney, and Richard Nixon.
 In the 1970s, as an independent researcher and writer, Mr. Gilder began an excursion into the causes of poverty, which resulted in his books Men and Marriage (1972) and Visible Man (1978); and hence, of wealth, which led to his best-selling Wealth and Poverty (1981).

 Mr. Gilder pioneered the formulation of supply-side economics when he served as Chairman of the Lehrman Institute's Economic Roundtable, as Program Director for the Manhattan Institute, and as a frequent contributor to A.B.
 Laffer's economic reports and the editorial page of The Wall Street Journal.